Stéphane Denève: Biography

 In November 2013, Denève first guest-conducted the Brussels Philharmonic.
 In June 2014, the Brussels Philharmonic announced the appointment of Denève as its next Music Director, effective with the 2015–2016 season.
 One new initiative during Denève's tenure is the establishment of CffOR (Centre for Future Orchestral Repertoire) for commissioning new compositions.
 With the Brussels Philharmonic, Denève has commercially recorded other works of Guillaume Connesson and Sergei Prokofiev.
 In 2017, Denève conducted the Brussels Philharmonic in the first cello edition of the Queen Elisabeth Competition in Brussels.
 Denève concluded his music directorship of the Brussels Philharmonic at the close of the 2021–2022 season.
 In January 2022, the Radio Filharmonisch Orkest (RFO) announced the appointment of Denève as its next principal guest conductor, effective with the 2023-2024 season.
 Denève had first guest-conducted the RFO in 2014.

 Denève made his US conducting debut at Santa Fe Opera in 1999 with Poulenc's Dialogues des Carmelites.
 In 2003, he first guest-conducted the St. Louis Symphony Orchestra (SLSO).
 His first appearance as guest conductor with the Philadelphia Orchestra was in 2007.
 In April 2014, the Philadelphia Orchestra named Denève its next Principal Guest Conductor, effective with the 2014–2015 season.
 In February 2017, the orchestra announced the extension of Denève's contract as principal guest conductor through the 2019–2020 season.

 In June 2017, the SLSO named Denève as its next music director, effective with the 2019–2020 season, with an initial contract of three seasons.
 He held the title of SLSO music director-designate in the 2018–2019 season.
 In March 2021, the SLSO announced the extension of Denève's contract as its music director through the 2025–2026 season.

-In September 2022, the New World Symphony announced the appointment of Denève as its artistic director, with immediate effect.
+In September 2022, the New World Symphony (NWS) announced the appointment of Denève as its artistic director, with immediate effect.
+In June 2026, the NWS announced the extension of Denève's contract as artistic director through the 2031-2032 season.